-The Bank will finance the pension deficit of ROCS over a period of 8 years.
-The annual contribution to finance the deficit will amount to USD219,145 per annum, the first payment being made during the year ended 31 December 2018.
+The Bank will finance the pension deficit of ROCS and SOCS over a period of 8 years and 10 years respectively.
+Based on the latest valuation report, the annual contribution to finance the deficit will amount to USD219,145 per annum, the first payment being made during the year ended 31 December 2018.
+The Bank made an additional contribution of USD2,049,000 during the year ended 31 December 2020 to fund the pension deficit.
 In addition, 39.3% of annual salaries would be paid to finance future benefits accruing to members and expenses of managing the fund.